-We also determine fair value assessments in conjunction with intangible valuations of acquisitions and our annual impairment testing of goodwill and indefinite lived intangible assets.
+We also determine fair value assessments in conjunction with intangible valuations of acquisitions, contingent consideration in the purchase price of acquisitions, and our annual impairment testing of goodwill and indefinite lived intangible assets.
 The valuation methodologies for these assets are described in Notes 3 and 4.

 The methods described in these Notes may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, while we believe our valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
+Furthermore, while we believe our valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement. at the reporting date.